-Under the Management Contract, the fund pays a monthly fee to Putnam Management.
-The fee is calculated by applying a rate to the fund's average net assets for the month.
-The rate is based on the monthly average of the aggregate net assets of other open-end funds sponsored by Putnam Management (excluding net assets of such funds that are invested in, or that are invested in by, other such funds to the extent necessary to avoid "double counting" of those assets) ("Total Open-End Mutual Fund Average Net Assets"), as determined at the close of each business day during the month, as set forth below:
+Under the Management Contract, the fund pays to Putnam Management, on a monthly basis, a base fee plus or minus a performance adjustment.
+The monthly base fee is calculated by applying a rate to the fund's average net assets for the month.
+The rate is based on the monthly average of the aggregate net assets of other open-end funds sponsored by Putnam Management (excluding net assets of such funds that are invested in, or that are invested in by, other such funds to the extent necessary to avoid "double counting" of those assets) ("Total Open-End Mutual Fund Average Net Assets"), as determined at the close of each business day during the month, as set forth below.